Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal9.md

     <td>
       <ol>
         <li>idea</li> Innovative ooportunity to leverage towards AI
-        <li>idea</li> Can be ,ow costs for the council if planned effectively
+        <li>idea</li> Can be low costs for the council if planned effectively
         <li>idea</li> Low maintenance if applications and softwares are updated frequently
       </ol>
     </td>